-In this macro environment, both asset classes, 'income' and 'growth', have fragilities.
+Our overall assessment, which is shared by many other commentators, is that in this macro environment, both 'income' and 'growth' asset classes have fragilities.
 "Income" assets such as cash and term deposits provide insufficient income with no prospect for any capital growth.
-"Growth" assets, investing directly in blue chip high yielding shares, or equity funds, leave investors exposed to falls in the value of investments in this fragile and highly indebted global environment.
+"Growth" assets, investing directly in blue chip high yielding shares, or equity funds, leave investors exposed to falls in the value of investments in this highly indebted global environment.
 The traditional portfolio approach is to blend 'income' and 'growth' assets, which will produce portfolios with insufficient income and substantial fluctuations in capital value.